zhaoyuan2022/pxf-pdb/README.md

 ## regression/
 Contains the end-to-end (integration) tests for PXF against the various datasources, utilizing the PostgreSQL testing framework `pg_regress`

-## fdw/
+## downloads/
-Contains the Greenplum extension implementing a Foreign Data Wrapper (FDW) for PXF.
+An empty directory that serves as a staging location for Greenplum RPMs for the development Docker image

 PXF Development
 =================
-Below are the steps to build and install PXF along with its dependencies including GPDB and Hadoop.
+Below are the steps to build and install PXF along with its dependencies including Greenplum and Hadoop.

-To start, ensure you have a `~/workspace` directory and have cloned the `pxf` and its prerequisites(shown below) under it.
+To start, ensure you have a `~/workspace` directory and have cloned the `pxf` and its prerequisites (shown below) under it.
 (The name `workspace` is not strictly required but will be used throughout this guide.)
 ```bash
 mkdir -p ~/workspace